SANS 10400-XA Rational Assessment and Design

 Greenplan provides a Form 2 on which we have filled in our relevant particulars and signed.
 The building owner (typically our client) must then:

 - Check/complete their project details at the top of the document.
-The number and street name often needs to be completed as we seldom have this information.
+The building/house number and street name often need to be completed.

 - Sign for each owner and date the signatures, in Section 1.